pchemguy/spec-kit/templates/constitution.md

 When present, `roadmap.md` MUST:

-- define an ordered list of features; and
+- define an ordered list of features;
+- contain "Specify" subsection in each feature section that must represent a user prompt to be used with the `specify` command without modification;
 - record only features that satisfy the feature-level decomposition constraints defined by this constitution.

 `specify` MUST operate on exactly one feature.